dalvin1991/BinanceClientAPI/README.md

 #### Installation
 ```
-*Note Require you to install composer which can found in https://getcomposer.org/
+*Note Require to install composer which can found in https://getcomposer.org/

 composer require dalvin1991/binance_client_api
 ```